CulturePlex/skeleton/README.md

 pip install django
 ```

 Copy the skeleton project template into the new directory, notice that you are starting a django project using the command --template.
-After the zip url from git hub, be sure to change "myprojectname" with the name of your project:
+After the zip url from git hub, be sure to change "myprojectname" to the name of your project:

 ```
 django-admin.py startproject --template https://github.com/cultureplex/skeleton/zipball/master --extension py myprojectname